BillalA123/Motor-and-Bluetooth-Controller/README.md

 # Motor and Bluetooth Controller PCB

-Motor control and handheld controller hardware developed for an educational robot at KiP Robotics, with an emphasis on reducing hardware cost and making the platform more accessible to students.
+Motor control and handheld controller hardware developed for an educational robot at KiP Robotics, with the goal of making STEM more accessible to students.

 ## PCB